-Cleaning your pots and pans is one of your kitchen nightmares you keep postponing?
+Cleaning your pans burnt bottom is one of your kitchen nightmares you keep postponing?
+Yeah, thought so.

 I feel you.
 I do the same.
-When it comes to cleaning my pots and pans, I always find something else to do.
+When it comes to cleaning my pots and pans burnt bottoms, I always find something else to do.
 But… someone has to do it.
 At some point…

-I have my own method of cleaning my pots and pans, as none of the ones I found online works for me.
+I made my own method of deep cleaning my pots and pans, as none of the ones I found online worked for me.
 That’s because the pans I own have those deep ditches on the back.
 I get that they’re made for the pan not to slip during cooking.
 But those ditches also make cleaning burnt marks on the bottom so much more difficult.

 Watch the video below to see my way of cleaning burnt bottom of the pans, or… keep reading if you’re a reader.

-WATCH THIS VIDEO on How to Clean the Bottom of Pots and Pans
+WATCH THIS VIDEO on How to Clean the Burnt Bottom of Pots and Pans

 So you're going to show me a method to clean my pans bottom that really works, yeah?
-Here is what you need:
+Right.
+Here is how it works:

 Yeah.
 I am.
 So, here’s what you need to have at hand: one oven metal tray, one dishwashing detergent tablet (the ones for the diswasher), and an new(er) abrasive sponge.
 They’re all household items.
 If you don’t have a dishwasher detergent tablet, use manual dish wash liquid instead.
 In the end, you can use any cleaning product that says degreaser on it.

 My thinking was that the burnt marks need to be melt before scurbbing.
 That makes the scrubbing a less consuming job.
 I learned that from trying to find a way to clean my burnt glass stove.
 Stick with me.